liupei101/VLSA/README.md

 ### Pre-requisites

 All experiments are run on a machine with
-- one NVIDIA GeForce RTX 3090 GPU
+- two NVIDIA GeForce RTX 3090 GPUs
 - python 3.8 and pytorch==1.11.0+cu113

 Detailed package requirements: